No. 1 South Carolina women rout Charleston in season opener - WHIZ News

 Artificial crowd noise made it sound fuller than it was.
 South Carolina does not play at home again until Dec.
 3, when it faces No. 8 North Carolina State.

-Charleston: The Cougars went 13-17 in coach Robin Harmony’s first season, an improvement of six games from a season earlier.
+Charleston: The Cougars went 13-17 in Harmony’s first season, an improvement of six games from a season earlier.
 Still, Charleston had little chance against the quicker, stronger, more athletic Gamecocks.

 South Carolina: The Gamecocks will likely have more difficult tests ahead.
 They are set to play South Dakota, Oklahoma and No. 21 Gonzaga in a tournament in Sioux Falls, South Dakota.